gautam753/webCrawler/README.md

 ```

 ```
-	## Approach 2
+	## Approach 3
 	1. Import the project in a workspace.
 	2. Hence it's a MAVEN project, execute maven update to download all the dependent jar files.
 	3. Right click on the project and click "Run As" option, select the "Maven build" option, it will prompt a "Run Configuration" dialogue box.
 User need to set the "Base directory", set the goal as "-e clean install package" and check the "Skip Tests" checkbox, then apply and run.
 It will generate a jar file named as "WebCrawlerSampleProject-1.0.0".
 Nevigate to the target folder of the project where the jar file has been generated and open command prompt.
 Now input the command as "WebCrawlerSampleProject-1.0.0" and enter.
 The spring boot application will run.
-	4. After running the spring boot application user nedds to input the service url and go.
+	4. After running the spring boot application user needs to input the service url and go.
 	5. Service URL: http://localhost:8080/webcrawl?crawledUrl=https://www.prudential.co.uk/&depth=2
 	6. User can set "crawledUrl" whatever user wants as an URL and "depth" must be an integer.
 	7. Usre will get the outpt as a JSON format in the browser and Spring suite tool console.